nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 ### -Password
 Password for login.
-To create a secure string, run `$Secure=ConvertTo-SecureString <password> -AsPlainText -Force` where <password> is the password in raw text string, then use $Secure as the value of this parameter
+To create a secure string, run `$Secure=ConvertTo-SecureString <password> -AsPlainText -Force` where <password> is the password in raw text string, then use $Secure as the value of this parameter.

 ```yaml
 Type: SecureString